What is OWASP?

 Juice Shop is a website which invites hackers with purpose-built hacking challenges, it can be used for security awareness and testing tools.

 OWASP provides open-source tools and resources which can be used to improve the security of online applications.
-They also offer educational and training conferences for developers.
+They also offer educational and training conferences.
 These tools are free to be used, improved and modified for educational or business objectives.